KPZ Equation from non-simple variations on open ASEP: Microscopic Stochastic Heat Equation

 Rearranging quantities as in the proof of Proposition \ref{prop:SDECpt} completes the proof; once again, although this calculation is quite involved, it is elementary and a simpler version of the proof of Proposition 2.2 in \cite{DT}, so we omit it.

-We proceed to compute the evolution equation for $x = 0$.
+We now compute the evolution equation for $x = 0$.
 To this end, observe that it suffices to compute only forward-gradients.
 Proceeding with the previous calculation and using the Robin boundary condition, we have

 from which the evolution equation follows via another elementary calculation as before.
 This completes the proof. \end{proof}